 Since the Solar Energy and Building Physics Lab (LESO-PB) of the Swiss Federal Institute of Technology in Lausanne (EPFL) organised the first CISBAT Conference in 1991 to bring together scientists and other specialists working towards a reduction of the environmental impact of the built environment, much progress has been achieved in this sector.
 However, much more needs to be done and can be achieved to render the building sector sustainable for generations to come.

-Newly emerging technologies such as nanotechnologies, as well as deeper insights into the metabolism of buildings and urban settlements are some of the keys to a wider use of renewable energies and a drastic reduction of buildings' dependence on fossil fuels.
+Newly emerging technologies and methods, as well as deeper insights into the metabolism of buildings and urban settlements are some of the keys to a wider use of renewable energies and a drastic reduction of buildings' dependence on fossil fuels.
 Greener lighting, improved building management strategies, new materials and better solar energy generation systems all serve the same aim and ultimately need to be coordinated to make future buildings and cities energy efficient as well as healthy and comfortable to live in.
 In this context, the biannual international conference CISBAT is more relevant than ever.
-The Solar Energy and Building Physics Laboratory (LESO-PB) of the EPFL is therefore delighted to organise the next CISBAT Conference from 4 to 6 September 2019 on the topic "Climate Resilient Cities - Energy Efficiency & Renewables in the Digital Era".
+The Solar Energy and Building Physics Laboratory (LESO-PB) of the EPFL is therefore delighted to organise the next CISBAT Conference from 8 to 10 September 2021 on the topic "Carbon Neutral Cities - Energy Efficiency & Renewables in the Digital Era".

 CISBAT 2021 addresses researchers from academic and industrial backgrounds as well as other professionals active in the domains of renewable energy, sustainability, building and urbanism.
 High profile keynotes will present exciting research tendencies and results and a call is launched for papers presenting the latest research and development in advanced sustainable technologies for the built environment.